king-dopey/docker-stunnel/README.md

 >
 > --- Bruce Schneier

-A simple docker stunnel client.
+A simple docker SSL tunnel client.
 It opens an stunnel connection and routes the traffic of containers through the tunnel.

 Usage